trimstray/nginx-admins-handbook/doc/RULES.md

   > - easier to maintain
   > - easier to work with

-  > Use `include` directive to move common server settings into a separate files and to attach your specific code to global config, contexts and other.
+  > Use `include` directive to move and to split common server settings into a multiple files and to attach your specific code to global config, contexts and other.
+This helps in organizing code into logical components.
+Inclusions are processed recursively, that is, an include file can further have include statements.

   > I always try to keep multiple directories in root of configuration tree.
 These directories stores all configuration files which are attached to the main file (e.g. `nginx.conf`).
 I prefer the following structure:
   >